All articles

 What Penng does well:

-- AI food tracking built in.
-Snap a photo, scan a barcode, or type what you ate.
+• AI food tracking built in.
+Snap a photo, scan a barcode, type what you ate, use voice input, or photograph a nutrition label.
 Penng tracks macros and calories alongside your recovery data.
 No separate app needed.
 This is the only recovery tracker that connects what you eat to how you recover.

-- 21-day battery life.
+• 21-day battery life.
 Not a typo.
-Three weeks between charges versus four days on WHOOP.
-You charge it roughly once a month.
+Three weeks between charges versus 14+ days on WHOOP 5.0 and 5 to 8 days on Oura.

 What Penng lacks: